 Overview on Paying

-In order to pay a vendor for products or services, the vendor must be registered with CSU Stanislaus.
+In order to pay a vendor for products or services, the vendor must be registered with Stanislaus State.
 A vendor will submit either a completed Vendor 204 Form or a W-9 to Financial Services.
 For assistance see "How to Register a Vendor".

 The fastest payment method is Electronic Fund Transfer (EFT).
 EFT payments are processed twice a week.
 Check payments are processed once a week.
 Check Schedule